Saw III: Release

 Saw III was released theatrically in the United States and Canada October 27, 2006.
 According to executive producer Daniel Heffner, the film was toned down seven times to obtain the "R" rating.
 According to Bousman, the Motion Picture Association of America (MPAA) ratings board was less concerned with the film's graphic violence than it was with emotional torture, citing television shows like CSI for expanding the scope of what is acceptable.
 In Japan, Saw III received a R18+ rating while the previous two films received an R15+ rating.
 At screenings in the United Kingdom, five people were reported to have fainted at separate cinemas with three at one cinema, resulting in ambulances being called.
+In the United Kingdom it is the first film in the series to be directly distributed by Lionsgate, the previous films were distributed by Entertainment Film Distributors.

 Marketing

-The opening scene of Troy's trap was shown at San Diego Comic-Con International on July 21, 2006.
+The opening scene of Troy's trap was shown at San Diego Comic-Con on July 21, 2006.
 The same clip was planned to be shown before the opening of Crank in theaters on September 1, 2006.
 However, the MPAA would not allow it.
 On October 10, 2006, Bell, Smith and Bousman appeared at Spike TV's Scream Awards to promote the film and the clip of Troy's trap was shown.

 Lionsgate's president of theatrical marketing Tim Palen thought of the idea to make 1,000 posters with a small amount of Bell's blood, which was mixed with the printing ink.
 He said, "I asked if it would be possible to use actual blood.
 There was silence.
 He said, 'We could try, but are you serious?'
 I said I was dead serious."
 The posters were sold for $20, with the first being auctioned off; all the proceeds from the auctioned poster were donated to the Red Cross.
 Lionsgate also held the third annual "Give Til It Hurts" blood drive for the Red Cross and collected 23,493 pints of blood.

 Soundtrack

 The Saw III soundtrack was released on October 24, 2006.
-It included 20 songs from hard rock bands like, Slayer, Disturbed, Avenged Sevenfold, Ministry, and Helmet.
+It included 20 songs from heavy metal bands like Slayer, Disturbed, Avenged Sevenfold, Ministry, and Helmet.
 James Christopher Monger of AllMusic gave the soundtrack three out of five stars.
 Ed Thompson of IGN Music gave it a 7.2 out of 10.